 Hose Size and Length

-Every foot of hose that your sprayer needs to push liquid through takes away from your spray distance.
+Every foot of the hose that your sprayer needs to push liquid through takes away from your spray distance.
 Especially for hoses that have a small inside diameter.
 A 3/8 inch inside diameter hose will have far less restriction than a 1/4 inch inside diameter hose.
 Therefore, to increase the spray distance of your pump sprayer, you can either reduce the length of your hose or increase the size of your hose.
 Or both.

 Wind/Elements

 Wind, humidity, and temperature can affect spray distance.
-The wind is obviously a big factor, especially when spraying vertically.
+The wind is a big factor, especially when spraying vertically.

 Spray Angle/Pattern